 later, viewers marvel at the breathtaking golden array, as gleaming and lustrous

 today as on the day it was buried with the young king.
+Today, when you buy gold jewelry, you are buying enduring beauty.
+Reflecting

 the properties of the precious metal itself, a gift of gold has always been the

+symbol of lasting love and devotion.
 Ease of Workability - Gold has the best working qualities of

 any metal, thereby making it the ideal precious metal for fine jewelry whose

+designs are meant to reflect and appeal to so many different personalities.
 To give you an idea of its workability, gold is so soft and malleable, one

 ounce can be stretched into a wire an incredible 50 miles long or hammered into

+a sheet so thin, it covers 100 square feet!
 It is gold's workability that enables it to be alloyed with the other special

 precious metals to produce special effects or to achieve variations of

+color.
 Gold can be re-melted and used again and again.
 And, gold works for everyone.

 From the most intricate baby bracelet to the heaviest man's chain, gold's